 Jasmine plants are members of the Jasminum genus, which is classed in the olive family, Oleaceae.
-Within this genus are over 200 plants native to tropical regions of Africa, Eurasia, and Oceania.
+This genus contains over 200 plants native to tropical regions of Africa, Eurasia, and Oceania.
 Most jasmine plants are cultivated for their fragrant flowers.

 Botanists credit the original cultivation of jasmine plants to the people of Persia, in the area of the world contemporarily known as Iran.
 It was brought to Egypt around 1000 BC and shortly thereafter introduced in other areas of the Mediterranean, where it’s now naturalized.

 Jasmine oils and teas are prized the world over, and the floral scent is common in personal care products.
-Its flavors are used in tons of culinary confections, and the plant is used in medicine as well.
+Its flavors are used in tons of culinary confections, and the plant is also used in medicine.

 Types of Jasmine Plants

-There’s around 200 varieties of jasmine, and here we’ll look at a few of the popular ones.
+There are around 200 varieties of jasmine, and we’ll look at a few of the popular ones.